Xoraurea/tpp-executive/README.md

 Once you've opened your game folder, download the most recent release of Executive compatible with your game version from the sidebar and extract it wherever you like.
 The first decimal place of the game version is the most important in determining compatibility – for example, an Executive release targeted at The Political Process 0.307 will likely work with The Political Process 0.31 without major issues.

 From the files extracted, copy `executive.js`, the `modFiles` folder and the `executive` folder to the game folder you opened before.
+If `package.json` and `index.html` are amongst the extracted files, you can copy these too, overwriting the existing versions, and skip to [Installing mods](#installing-mods).

-Once these files are copied, you can move on to modifying the necessary files to load Executive.
+If your download doesn't contain `package.json` and `index.html`, you now need to modify the necessary files to load Executive.

 ### Modifying index.html and package.json